VanLoo-lab/gritic/README.md

 # GRITIC
-A tool for timing complex copy number gains in cancer.
+A tool for timing complex copy number gains in human cancers.
 Provides gain timing estimates for segments with a total copy number of up to 9.
 Only copy number segments with 10 or more SNVs will be timed.

 Each gain timing is measured in mutation time, a scale that ranges from 0 to 1.
-A timing of 0 indicidates that the gain occured close to conception and 1 that the gain occurred very close to the emergence of the tumour's most recent common ancestor.
+A timing of 0 indicates that the gain occured close to conception and 1 that the gain occurred very close to the emergence of the tumour's most recent common ancestor.

+GRITIC is agnostic to reference genome and works with both human and mouse data.
 ## Installation
 GRITIC can be installed using pip
 ```
 pip install gritic
 ```
+Python 3.X is required.
 ## Running
 The easiest way to run GRITIC on a single sample is to use the ```rungritic_cmd.py``` script.
 ```